Rupert Hine: Early life

+Career

 In the early 1960s, Hine formed half of the folk duo Rupert & David with David MacIver.
 The duo performed in pubs and clubs and occasionally shared the stage with a then-unknown Paul Simon.
 The duo's one released single (on the Decca label in 1965) was a cover of Simon's "The Sound of Silence".
 The single was not a success, but was notable for featuring a young Jimmy Page on guitar and Herbie Flowers on bass.
-For several years Hine wrote songs with MacIver while working at temporary jobs, until he was helped by Deep Purple’s bassist Roger Glover, whom Hine knew from Glover’s previous band Episode 6.
-Hine and MacIver were signed to Deep Purple’s Purple label.
-Glover produced Hine’s first solo album, Pick Up a Bone (1971).
+For several years Hine wrote songs with MacIver while working at temporary jobs, until he was helped by Deep Purple's bassist Roger Glover, whom Hine knew from Glover's previous band Episode 6.
+Hine and MacIver were signed to Deep Purple's Purple label.
+Glover produced Hine's first solo album, Pick Up a Bone (1971).
 Unfinished Picture (1973) followed, but neither album was successful.
-However, Hine now became increasingly in demand as an independent producer, first with the 1972 single "Who Is the Doctor", featuring Jon Pertwee narrating over the theme music from TV’s Doctor Who.
-He then produced Yvonne Elliman’s album Food of Love (1973), a second world war-themed compilation album called Colditz (1973), and Kevin Ayers’s The Confessions of Dr Dream and Other Stories (1974).
+However, Hine now became increasingly in demand as an independent producer, first with the 1972 single "Who Is the Doctor", featuring Jon Pertwee narrating over the theme music from TV's Doctor Who.
+He then produced Yvonne Elliman's album Food of Love (1973), a second world war-themed compilation album called Colditz (1973), and Kevin Ayers's The Confessions of Dr Dream and Other Stories (1974).

 In 1973, Hine, along with guitarist Mark Warner, bassist John G. Perry (then of Caravan) and drummer Trevor Morais (formerly of The Peddlers) formed the band Quantum Jump, releasing two albums, Quantum Jump (1976) and Barracuda (1977).
 After the re-release of the single "The Lone Ranger" (from Quantum Jump) became an unexpected UK Top five hit in 1979, a third album – Mixing, a reworking of tracks selected from the first two Quantum Jump albums – was released.
+That same year he produced Camel's album I Can See Your House from Here.

 After Quantum Jump disbanded, Hine released a trilogy of albums under his own name, including Immunity (1981); Waving Not Drowning (1982); and The Wildest Wish to Fly (1983).
 The American release of Wildest Wish dropped two tracks, radically reworked two others and incorporated two tracks from 1981's Immunity – including "Misplaced Love", which featured a guest vocal by Marianne Faithfull and had been a minor hit in Australia, reaching number 14 on the chart.
 In 1985, Hine wrote and produced much of the soundtrack for the black comedy film Better Off Dead.
 Later he and composer Eric Serra wrote "The Experience of Love", the end title song for GoldenEye.
 His film soundtrack credits also include The Fifth Element (composed by Serra), and The Addams Family.